 Mountain of Montjuic

-Before leaving this city, you should visit the mountain of Montjuic, the favorite mountain of Barcelona.
-From this mountain, you will have an unforgettable farewell of Barcelona with astonishing views of the entire city.
+Around 5:30 p.m. you should arrive at Montjuic Before leaving this city, you have to visit the favorite mountain of Barcelona.
+From this mountain, you will see astonishing views of the entire city, as well as a beautiful view of the sea.

 Montjuïc, Barcelona, Spain